NikolajChristianMoeller/Semesterprojekt_BACKEND/readme.md

        7 - For CRUD functionality, without a frontend, a third party app like Postman is required.

-       8 - Have fun!
+       8 - Check out our frontend application and sync it with this backend.

-       10 - Check out our frontend application and sync it with this backend.
+       9 - All done!

-How to use the API via Azure, without a frontend:
+## How to use the API via Azure, without a frontend

        1 - For CRUD functionality a third party app like Postman is required.

        2 - To access the application use endpoint as url in Postman or similar app:  https://semesterprojekt-server.azurewebsites.net/

-How to setup the mail service:
+## How to setup the mail service

-      Create an email account and the following to your .env file:
+       1 - Create an email account and add the following to your .env file:

         GMAIL_PASS= your email password
         GMAIL_USER= your email address

-         * Note that you don't necessarily have to use gmail, this is just what we called the credentials.
+         * Note that you do not necessarily have to use gmail, this is just what we called the credentials.